 Balsam poplars (populus balsamifera) constitute the majority of Fish Creek’s forest, especially at the east end of the park, and throughout the riparian areas along the creek.
 However, our poplar forest is generally a same-aged cohort of trees that is nearing end of life, and is not naturally regenerating in some areas the way we would like.
 To address these issues, we began planting trees in 2017, to give natural processes a bit of a helping hand by planting different ages of trees that will eventually replace those that are dead or dying.

-To commemorate this important milestone for our small but far-reaching non-profit, 35 native balsam poplars will be planted within the 30th Anniversary Poplar Grove, at the far east end of the Stream Changes trail near the Bow Valley Ranch.
+To commemorate this important milestone for our small but far-reaching non-profit, 35 native balsam poplars will be planted within the 30th Anniversary Poplar Grove, at the far west end of the Stream Changes trail near the Bow Valley Ranch.
 Thirty trees will be available to donors, for a donation of $475 per tree, and five trees will be planted by the Friends, in honour of the volunteer, partner and community support that has made our work possible since 1992.
 One tree is available per donor or donor group.